Golden Pups Available

 All of our dogs have had their hips exrayed and evaluated for Hip Dysplasia, Eyes are dialated and checked every year for abnormalities by a Board Certified Canine Opthalomologist, in addtion to a Cardiac Evaluation.

 We also warranty temperaments, in writing.

-Who wouldn’t want to their pet every opportunity to live a long and healthy life?
+Who wouldn’t want to give their pet every opportunity to live a long and healthy life?